 - Grade point average of 2.5 or higher for all college work

-- Certification by the ARRT, or NMTCB, or ARDMS in radiography, nuclear medicine, sonography or radiation therapy or equivalent (if not yet certified, must become certified prior to the end of the first semester at Georgia Southern).
+- Certification by the ARRT in Radiography, Radiation Therapy, and Nuclear Medicine, or NMTCB in Nuclear Medicine, and ARDMS in sonography (to include SPI, Abd/small parts, and OBGYN) or equivalent for foreign students (if not yet certified, must become certified prior to the end of the first semester at Georgia Southern).

 - Anatomy and Physiology I and II or equivalent